amin-aoulkadi/ABWCF/README.md

 * __Horizontal Scalability:__ It is possible to distribute a single crawl across multiple concurrent ABWCF instances.
 * __Metrics:__ The ABWCF supports [OpenTelemetry](https://opentelemetry.io/) metrics.
 * __Extensibility:__ With some knowledge of ABWCF internals and Pekko, users can add new features or replace existing ABWCF components with custom implementations.

+## Limitations
+* The ABWCF does not render the pages it visits, and it does not execute any JavaScript.
+* The ABWCF does not support authentication (at least not out-of-the-box).

 ## License
 This work is licensed under the [Apache License 2.0](https://www.apache.org/licenses/LICENSE-2.0).